Ingrid Skop: Life

 Skop earned a Bachelor of Science in physiology from the Oklahoma State University–Stillwater.
 She received a M.D. at the Washington University School of Medicine.
 Skop completed an obstetrics and gynecology residency at the University of Texas Health Science Center at San Antonio.
 She is a fellow of the American College of Obstetricians and Gynecologists.
 According to Skop's own accounting she has “delivered over 5,000 babies in over 30 years” of practice.

 Skop is a member of the American Association of Pro-Life Obstetricians and Gynecologists.
 She is the vice president and director of medical affairs at the Charlotte Lozier Institute, the research arm of the political advocacy group Susan B. Anthony Pro-Life America.

-Skop is also a plaintiff in a US Supreme Court lawsuit seeking to revoke the Food and Drug Administration’s approval of the abortion drug mifepristone.
+Skop is also a plaintiff in a US Supreme Court lawsuit seeking to revoke the Food and Drug Administration's approval of the abortion drug mifepristone.
 As of May 2024, the case remains under consideration with the court.

 In May 2024, Skop was appointed by Jennifer Shuford, the commissioner of the Texas Department of State Health Services, to a six-year term on the Texas Maternal Mortality and Morbidity Review Committee (MMMRC).

 Controversies

-Skop has argued in favor of forcing rape and incest victims as young as nine or ten to carry pregnancies to term.
-Testifying in front of the House Oversight Committee in 2021, Skop claimed: “If she is developed enough to be menstruating and become pregnant and reach sexual maturity, she can safely give birth to a baby.”
-However, pregnancy at such a young age is shown to carry significant health risks.

 A 2024 ACLU brief, submitted to the Supreme Court (ACLU et al. Amicus Brief, AHM v.
 FDA), pointed out that Skop has never held an academic position and did not author a single journal entry between the 1990s and 2018.
 The ACLU further catalogued the controversies associated with Skop's testimony across several cases.

-In a 2024 Utah deposition, Skop admitted:"that she not a really good researcher.”
-She admitted that she cited the website abort73.com for statistics in an expert report because she could not find any other data source, and that she did so despite not knowing “who created the website” which who supplies the numbers.”At the same Utah deposition, Dr. Skop:professed not to know whether “identical republication of material from another author without attribution is consistent with standards of academic integrity”.
+In a 2020 Utah deposition, Skop admitted she is "not a really good researcher."
+She admitted that she cited the website abort73.com for statistics in an expert report because she could not find any other data source, and that she did so despite not knowing “who created the website” nor "who supplies the numbers.”
+Skop also professed to not know whether “identical republication of material from another author without attribution is consistent with standards of academic integrity.”
 She claimed she "didn’t realize that, you know, using wording from a paper that you agreed with qualified as plagiarism."

 The ACLU also cited a 2022 Florida case in which the court rejected Skop's testimony, finding that she "admitted that her testimony on the risks certain abortion complications was inaccurate and overstated, or based on data from decades ago."
 Weeks after the Florida ruling, Skop submitted similar testimony in Georgia without correcting the errors she admitted to in Florida.